sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 ## 2. System health monitor service business logic

-System health monitor daemon will running on the host, periodically(every 60s) check critical services/processes status, the "monit summary" command output and PSU, fan, thermal status which stored in the state DB, if anything wrong with them, system status LED will be set to fault status.
+System health monitor daemon will run on the host, and periodically (every 60 seconds) check critical services, processes status, output of the command "monit summary", PSU, Fan, and thermal status which is stored in the state DB.
+If anything is abnormal, system status LED will be set to fault status.
 When fault condition relieved, system status will be set to normal status.

+Since system health is depending on Monit service, it shall start after Monit service.
 Before the switch boot up finish, the system health monitoring service shall get the monit service startup delay and make sure monit service run first.

 Empty FEATURE table will be considered as fault condition.
-A service with invalid critical_processes file will be considered as fault condition.
+A service whose critical_processes file cannot be parsed will be considered as fault condition.
+Empty or absence of critical_processes file is not a fault condition and shall be skipped.
-If monit service is not available, will consider system in fault condition.
+If Monit service is not running or in dead state, the system will be considered in fault condition.
-FAN/PSU/ASIC data not available will also considered as fault condition.
+If FAN/PSU/ASIC data is not available, this will be considered as fault condition.
 Incomplete data in the DB will also be considered as fault condition, e.g., PSU voltage data is there but threshold data not available.

 Monit, thermalctld and psud will raise syslog when fault condition encountered, so system health monitor will only generate some general syslog on these situation to avoid redundant.
 For example, when fault condition meet, "system health status change to fault" can be print out, "system health status change to normal" when it recovered.